minvws/nl-kat-mula/docs/design.md

 ```

 * The `Scheduler` system implements multiple `schedulers`, one per
   organisation.
-An individual scheduler contains:

-  - A queue
-  - A ranker

-* A `scheduler` implements the `populate_queue` method.
-It will:

-  - Get the latest created object in a loop, it will try to fill up the queue
-    with the latest created objects.

-  - When the queue isn't full, it will try and fill up the queue with random
-    objects from the octopoes system.

-* A `scheduler` implements methods for popping items of the queue and pushing
+* A `Scheduler` implements methods for popping items of the queue and pushing
   off the queue.
 After the calls to the `pop` and `push` methods a `post_pop()`
   and `post_push` method will be called.
 This will be used to update the tasks
   in the database.

+* The `BoefjeScheduler` implementation of the `populate_queue()` method will:

+  - Continuously get the latest scan level changes of ooi's from a message
+    queue that was sent by octopoes (`get_latest_objects()`).
+The tasks
+    created from these ooi's (`tasks = ooi * boefjes`) from this queue will
+    get the priority of 2.

+  - To fill up the queue, and to enforce that we reschedule tasks we get
+    random ooi's from octopoes (`get_random_objects`).
+The tasks of from these
+    ooi's (`tasks = ooi * boefjes`) will get the priority that has been
+    calculated by the ranker.
+At the moment a task will get the priority of 3,
+    when 7 days have gone by (e.g. how longer it hasn't been checked the
+    higher the priority it will get).
+For everything that hasn't been check
+    before the 7 days it will scale the priority appropriately.

+  - In order for a  created tasks from `get_latest_objects()` and
+    `get_random_objects()` to be elligible for execution, the task adhere to
+    the following (`create_tasks_for_ooi()`):

+    * Should not have run within the 'grace period', meaning a task should not
+      be scheduled again within the last 24 hours (can be configured).

+    * Should not schedule a task when the task is still being processed.

+    * Should schedule tasks with an enabled boefje.

+* The `NormalizerScheduler` implementation of the `populate_queue()` method
+  will:

+  - Continuously get the latest raw data files from the message
+    queue that was sent by the bytes (`get_latest_raw_data()`), for boefjes
+    that are done processing.

+  - When a raw file has been received the task from the `BoefjeScheduler` is
+    updated as `completed`.

+  - For every mime-type of the raw file a task is created
+    (`create_tasks_for_raw_data()`) with its associated normalizers.

+  - At the moment the tasks are given a unix time-stamp that is used as its
+    priority to simulate a FIFO queue.

+* The `Server` exposes REST API endpoints to interact and interface with the
+`Scheduler` system.

 #### C4 Code level (Condensed class diagram)